j-liu-dev/j-liu-dev.github.io/_posts/portfolio/2019-01-08-strive-for-college.md

 I delivered the RN app in 4 months, single-handedly.

-During the process, I integrated Twilio API, so the instant messaging and video calls could be done within the platform.
+During the process, I integrated Twilio API, so the audio and video calls could be done within the platform.
 The integration was done on the back-end to fit Twilio API in the common API format of the project.

+On the other hand, I suggested that 80% of the back-end code could vanish for a more effective alternative.
+There came the serverless technology, namely Firebase cloud.
+I took lead in transforming of a large portion of the back-end to Firebase cloud.

+Firebase brought about a number of wins including but not limited to:
+- Reduced time and effort put into back-end development
+- Instant messaging infrastructure with close-to-zero efforts
+- Better separation of concern between the functional building blocks
+- Reduced cost on hosting and DB plans
+- Verified and stronger security on the core data-sets

 ### Challenges